nuejs/nue/packages/www/docs/svg-development.md

 # SVG development
-Nue is a full development environment for building dynamic SVG graphics.
+Nue offers a focused development environment for developing SVG graphics.
 A programmatic alternative to design tools, for creating static and interactive visuals that integrate with your design system.

 ## Setting up
 By default, SVG files are served directly without processing.
 Enable SVG processing at the directory level with `app.yaml`: